AndrewNeo82/smoking-guns/README.md

 # Smoking Guns.

-I created a website for a movie which I produced ion 2016, the site contains a few of the festival nominations and an award which the film won images, video, a review of the movie and a link to buy the movie on Amazon and Youtube aswell as what television stations the film plays on.
+I created a website for a movie which I produced in 2016, the site contains a few of the festival nominations and an award which the film won images, video, a review of the movie and a link to buy the movie on Amazon and Youtube aswell as what television stations the film plays on.

 ![responsive](https://user-images.githubusercontent.com/90483176/230973517-6d6af72a-a1cc-4ad4-9e9e-18bb243d6d56.jpg)